 - Temporary residents

-According to the Americans with Disabilities Act of 1990, discrimination based on disability is prohibited under certain circumstances.
-Under the ADA, an employer or state and local government cannot discriminate against an applicant based on any physical or mental limitation.
-It is illegal to discriminate against qualified individuals with disabilities in almost any aspect of employment, including, but not limited to:
+According to the Americans with Disabilities Act of 1990 (ADA), discrimination based on disability is prohibited.
+Under the ADA, an employer cannot discriminate against an applicant based on any physical or mental limitation.

 - Hiring